ShangShungFoundation/1st_merigar_hackathon/index.md

 For sure your help will be appreciated.
 Hackathon is not only good opportunity to have some fun contributing to useful project but its greate place to learn something new...

+Participant should choose project taking into account his prefferences and skills.

-We dont pretend to deliver at the end fully developed and polished product, rather workable prototype proofing given idea.
+We don't pretend to deliver at the end fully fledged and polished product, but rather workable prototype validating given idea.

 [Hackathon Project](https://github.com/ShangShungFoundation/1st_merigar_hackathon/projects/1?fullscreen=true)